 His therapy practice developed over these years, and he gradually evolved different rules of approach.
 He determined that neurosis could only be cured by encouraging its transference into something more immediate.
 The treatment of the “second” neurosis would automatically bring about the cure of the underlying neuroses.
 The only exceptions, he said, were those neuroses that were narcissistic and, therefore, psychotic and untreatable.
 Even severe depression is narcissistic, he argued, because it is a form of hatred against others that becomes misdirected against oneself on account of the social taboo on open displays of hatred against “loved ones.”

-Eventually, Freud concluded that “the aim of all life is death” — an aim to arrive at a condition that is totally devoid of all tensions, stresses and strains.
+Eventually, Freud concluded that “the aim of all life is death” — a death cult aim to arrive at a condition that is totally devoid of all tensions, stresses and strains.

 When the National Socialist regime took over in Germany (1933) and in Austria (1938), Freud received his comeuppance.
 His books were declared heretical and were publicly burned.
 Freud was attacked by the National Socialists as the founder of Jewish hypo-criticalism, a creed that humiliates man as being an appendage to his sexual organs.